 - Injuries such as whiplash injuries can accelerate degeneration resulting in early-onset cervical spondylosis.
 Heavy lifting and repetitive movements can have a similar effect.

-The first stage in the diagnosis is a physical examination which will assess your ability to move your neck and arms and test your reflexes and the degree of loss of sensation in your limbs.
+The first stage in the diagnosis is a physical examination that will assess your ability to move your neck and arms and test your reflexes and the degree of loss of sensation in your limbs.
 It is probable that you will be x-rayed to check for bone spurs and other indications of the condition.
 You may also be asked to undergo an MRI or a CT scan.
 Electromyography and a nerve conduction test might also be carried out.

 Treatment aims to reduce the pain caused by cervical spondylosis and to prevent further damage, particularly to the nerves in your spine.
-Available treatments include the use of painkillers and nonsteroidal anti-inflammatory drugs (NSAIDs), injections, surgery and physical therapy.
+Available treatments include the use of painkillers and nonsteroidal anti-inflammatory drugs (NSAIDs), injections, surgery, and physical therapy.

 - Over-the-counter painkillers such as non-steroidal anti-inflammatory drugs (NSAIDs) can be effective.
 In particular ibuprofen, diclofenac, and naproxen.
-Paracetamol is useful if you can?t tolerate NSAIDs.
+Paracetamol is useful if you can’t tolerate NSAIDs.